polyphony-chat/docs/SPECIFICATION.md

 Fig. 3: Sequence diagram of a successful federation handshake.

 If Alice's session token expires, or if Alice would like to sign in on another device, she can repeat this process of generating a federation token and exchanging it for a session token.

-The usage of a federation token prevents a malicious user from generating an external session token on behalf of another user.

 !!! info